Using first principles to designing and implement a API to wrap ML functionality.

 request).

-You'll notice that our endpoints are organized under sections in the UI.
-This is because we used tags
+Notice that our endpoint is organized under sections in the UI.
+We can use tags

 1 2 3 4 5 6 7 8 9 10 |